In This Article

 McGhee told me that she had fine lines under her eyes that she was becoming more and more aware of.
 She said, “I looked at more radical treatments like Botox and filler, but a family friend told me about PRP.
 I’d mentioned how she looked really healthy and glowy and she attributed it to the treatment.
 Of course, I jumped online and did my research, and, once I knew more, I liked the idea because you’re injecting your own natural product rather than a filler or toxin.”

 What IS PRP?

-PRP (Platelet-Rich Plasma) is a biostimulation treatment that uses your own isolated platelets (which are components of the blood that contain growth factors), that are activated by being injected back into the skin.
-This stimulates cells in the skin to produce new collagen and elastin, and to speed up healing of wounds.
+PRP (Platelet-Rich Plasma) is a biostimulation treatment that injects your own isolated platelets (which are components of the blood that contain growth factors) back into the skin.
+This stimulates cells in the skin to produce new collagen and elastin and to speed up the healing of wounds.

 PRP stands for platelet-rich plasma, and it’s found in our blood.
 According to a study conducted by The American Society of Hematology, it plays “a critical role in tissue repair and regeneration.”

 "Platelet-rich plasma is prepared by concentrating one’s own blood to isolate platelets and growth factors in serum," explains Blair Murphy-Rose, MD, FAAD, a dermatologist practicing at New York's Medical Dermatology & Cosmetic Surgery.
 "When injected into the skin or applied topically in conjunction with microneedling, PRP can reverse signs of skin aging, like wrinkles, by stimulating collagen and elastin production and promoting skin regeneration."